Monday, December 2, 2024

 His Kingdom is near."

-As the people in my Surge Table helped me listen to seeds of wisdom in relation to waiting, I was reminded again of a series of quotes I may have returned to more than any other the past 2+ years.
+As Surge helps me again listen to seeds of wisdom in relation to waiting, I return to a series of quotes that have benefited me the most the past 4+ years.
 These wise words are by Marlena Graves, one of my favorite recent authors, who penned A Beautiful Disaster: Finding Hope in the Midst of Brokenness.
-And during this season of Advent, the time of learning afresh at the beginning of the Christian calendar how to wait in the dark with a spark of hope, I have found Marlena's words to be as powerful as ever.
+And during this season of Advent, the time of learning afresh how to wait in the dark with a spark of hope, I continue to find Marlena's words to be potent.

 I think it’s during the wait in the dark, more than any other time, that Christ is being formed in us.
 In a sense, waiting is the womb of the Kingdom in which we are formed.